Priscilla Susan Bury: Personal life

 In 1860 she published an account of her husband, Recollections of Edward Bury, Fellow of the Royal Society, Member of the institute of Civil Engineers, Member of the Smeatonian Society, Fellow of the Royal Astronomical Society, Fellow of the Royal Historic Society by his widow.

 Between 1852 and 1860 the family lived at Hillsborough Hall near Sheffield and later moved to Croft Lodge, Ambleside in the Lake District.
 By 1866 she was living at Fairfield, Thornton Heath, Croydon.
 She died at Fairfield on 8 March 1872 (age 73) of bronchitis and cerebral congestion in Croydon, England.
-Bury’s body currently resides in St. Mary's Churchyard in Scarborough, Scarborough Borough, North Yorkshire, England at plot C 33-9.
+Bury's body is in St. Mary's Churchyard in Scarborough, North Yorkshire.